maistra/istio/pkg/servicemesh/federation/example/config-poc/README.md

 ## Proof of Concept / Test Installation

-### for OSSM Federation for libvirt IPI provisioned OCP clusters
+### OSSM Federation for libvirt IPI provisioned OCP clusters

 The prerequisites for all installations of Service Mesh federation are: